petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/command-line-tool.md

 This command downloads all files from your Liferay service's `/mnt/persistent-storage/path/to/files/` directory into a `destination/` folder.

-Change the number of files downloading at once (by default 100) with the `--concurrency` flag.
+Change the number of files downloading in parallel (by default 100) with the `--concurrency` flag.

-For example, this command downloads all files from the `/mnt/persistent-storage/path/to/files/` directory into the current working directory, up to 600 files at a time.
+For example, the command below downloads all files from the `/mnt/persistent-storage/path/to/files/` directory into the current working directory, up to 600 files at a time.

 ```bash
 lcp files download --prefix path/to/files --concurency 600